As owner operators of their own small business, Uber drivers have access to a wide range of legitimate tax deductions.

 Some expenses may only be partly deductible; the tax rules require that part business part personal expenses be apportioned, with evidence (such as diaries, log book) to support the basis of appointment.
 Examples of apportionable expenses commonly include vehicle, computer and phone expenses, although it is possible in some circumstances that the available evidence points to 100% business usage.

-The following checklist is not advice, or confirmation that every expense is allowable in your situation.
+The following checklist is not advice, nor a suggestion that every expense should be deductible in your situation.
 It is best used is as a memory jogger before talking to an accountant, or when setting up accounting systems to make sure every legitimate expense is captured.

 If you think we’ve missed something obvious, let us know here, and we’d be happy to add it to the list for the benefit of all readers.

 Whilst Uber driving may be in some ways unique, tax rules and principles apply regardless of industry.
 Some expenses, although listed, may in certain circumstances NOT be deductible.
 Professional advice is always recommended.

 For a driver registered for GST, all expenses are reported for tax purposes excluding GST.

 Note that salary-packaged car expenses cannot be further claimed at the individual level.